davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 - Remember every project *will* have *most* of these invisible "work" types
 - If you end up in trouble, prefer "raising a hand" to "doubling down"
 - Beware fixed-price projects!

+You may also want to check the [Hacker News thread](https://news.ycombinator.com/item?id=36150105#36159318) which picked up this article; there are some fantastic comments!

 ## Thanks